memfault/interrupt/_drafts/i2c-overview.md

-While control of the SCL line is the domain of the I2C master, an optional feature of the protocol allows slaves to temporarily control it to slow down tranmission before it is ready to accept more data.
+While control of the SCL line is the domain of the I2C master, an optional feature of the protocol allows slaves to temporarily control it to slow down transmission before it is ready to accept more data.

 To stretch the clock, the slave device simply holds the SCL line down.
 In that state, the master device must wait for the clock rises back up to high before